rcwoshimao/cse15l-lab-reports/cse15l-lab1-report.md

 Sun Jan 02, 2022 11:28pm - Prepping cs15lsp23
   ```
-  <span style="color:red">You have successfully connected to a computer in the CSE basement! </span>
+  ✅You have now successfully connected to a computer in the CSE basement!
   <img src="" alt="Sample logged in">
 </ol>